V-Sekai/manuals/decisions/20230618-v-sekai-roadmap.md

 ### Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams

-### Non-goals

-To prioritize WAP, NET, and UIUX, we need to avoid working on User Generated Scripting (UGS) and online world building.
-This allows us to focus on the core aspects of V-Sekai and achieve our goals more efficiently.
+By avoiding work on User Generated Content (UGC) and world building, we can prioritize the three main states in the roadmap: "World / Avatar Performance" (WAP), "Networking" (NET), and "UI/UX".
+This allows the team to focus on the core aspects of V-Sekai and achieve the goals more efficiently.

 ### Goals